Child giving her teddy bear a shot

 • The FDA has given approval for the Pfizer and Moderna vaccines for people 6 months and older.

 • The FDA has given approval for the Novavax COVID-19 vaccine for people 12 years and older.
 Novavax offers an alternative to the mRNA vaccines for people who cannot or prefer not to get an mRNA vaccine.
+Check with your health care provider for an updated dose schedule.

 • The Johnson & Johnson (J&J/Janssen) COVID-19 vaccine is no longer avaialble in the United States.